Vordazing/Agent-OEDA/readmeENG.md

 <h3>2.
 Add GitLab Runner</h3>

-<lithium>Installing Gitlab Runner: Follow the official instructions for your operating system, which can be found on the Gitlab Runner installation page
+<lithium>Installing Gitlab Runner: follow the official instructions for your operating system, which can be found on the Gitlab Runner installation page

 `
 https://docs.gitlab.com/runner/install/